 Adding a nofollow attribute to those outbound links that are not 100% authentic and may contain questionable content is better.
 Adding a nofollow attribute to outbound links guarantees that your website's search engine rankings will not be affected if those outbound links contain malware or lousy content.
 You may have seen outbound links on pages in WordPress websites that regular visitors and sometimes spammers add in comments.
 Most webmasters use plugins to automatically append a nofollow to those links added in comments by visitors.

 To add a nofollow attribute to your existing anchor tags, here is an example: Add a

 rel="nofollow" attribute to your

 a tags in HTML.

-It is not in any way recommended to add a no-follow attribute to your internal links because this will not benefit you in any way.
-Because it is favorable for you if you link your website's pages which each other so that search engines can quickly discover new pages of your site easily as well as the user experience also enhances with that.
-However, if you want a few pages of your website not to include in search engines index, you can add a noindex meta tag in your specific pages, which will instruct the search engines not to include those pages in their search index.
+Adding a nofollow attribute to your internal links is not recommended because this will not benefit you in any way.
+Because it is favorable for you if you link your website's pages with each other so that search engines can quickly discover new pages of your site and the user experience enhanced with that.
+However, if you want a few pages of your website not to include in the search engines index, you can add a noindex meta tag in your specific pages, instructing the search engines not to include those pages in their search index.
 Or you can also generate robots.txt to instruct the search engine crawler.

 Looking for more Webmaster Tools on DNS Checker?
 Why do not you try our My User Agent, Google Page Rank Checker, IDN Converter, and Google SERP Preview Tool?
 All tools are top-notch and free!